ashutoshmjain/gita/src/mathuraChap06.md

 `Yamuna` was unusually calm that morning — reflecting the peace in `Maharishi's` mind.
 Almost fifteen minutes into the ride, she stole a glance to find him looking at a dry palm leaf.
 As if there were a treasure map on the leaf.
 He was smelling the roses firmly held in his other hand.

 He likes roses ! — she thought to herself.
 Pleased with her choice, she mustered the courage to initiate conversation.
 The moment she got the attention, she quickly sought the permission for a question. `Maharishi` gladly agreed to listen to her.
-He was probably drawn into conversation because of the quality of voice.
-Her speech was a mystery inviting to be resolved - maybe because of the contrasting naivety on her face.
+Her voice once again drew his attention.
+Her speech was like a mystery inviting to be resolved - maybe because of the contrasting childlike naivety on her face.

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 `Abodh` means naive.
 A naive expression always gets a pardon even if it challenged authority of an axiom.
 For example, a child's opinion never warrants a rebuke - in fact it brings a smile to everyone. `Abodh Prashna` is a naive question.
-Such a question must be answered - particularly by those who claim a connection to the wisdom - `Bramh`.
+Such a question must be answered - particularly by those who claim a connection to the all-pervading `Bramh`.

 `Bramh` holds the entire[^total] information; yet it may only answer the questions - it can't frame the questions of its own.
 One who knows it all has nothing to ask ! `Bramh` navigates the route.
 It lights up the path with milestones.
 Only a trained eye may capture such clues.
 Such training is the "qualifying minimum" on complex path to perfecting Astrology. `Maharishi` knew well how to read those clues.